Things to Consider When Applying to be a Hospice Volunteer:

-- You know how listen to others for extended periods of time.
+- You know how to listen to others for extended periods of time.

 - You are open to others who may have different values, beliefs, ways of living.
 You are able to listen well and to validate others where they are, rather than where you might believe they should be.

 - As you may be asked to volunteer in a variety of areas and perform many different tasks, self-reliance, flexibility, and adaptability are assets.
-Realistic awareness of your own strengths and weakness and the ability to set limits are important.
+Realistic awareness of your own strengths and weakness and the ability to set limits is important.

-If you are interested in becoming a volunteer and attending our training program, please submit a Volunteer Application Form or Admin Volunteer Application Form to the attention of Marnie Engel, Coordinator of Volunteers.
+If you are interested in becoming a volunteer and attending our training program, please submit a Volunteer Application Form to the attention of Marnie Engel, Coordinator of Volunteers.